rohsyl/omega-l-documentation/theme.md

 Modulearea are created during the installation of the theme.

-Add the following line in the `/omega/theme/my-theme/install/install.php` inside the `postInstall()`:
+Add the following line in the `/omega/theme/my-theme/install/install.php` inside the `postInstall()` closure:
 ```
 ModuleArea::Create('modulearea_name', $name);
 ```